Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 The three best scenarios in which drones are effective are:

-• Vegetated Environments: Drones are handy in highly shaded environments.
+- Vegetated Environments: LiDAR-equipped drones are particularly effective in densely forested archaeological environments where vegetation obscures surface visibility.
 They rely on LiDAR sensors to accurately map the forest floor and navigate through gaps in the canopy.

 By comparing drone methods to traditional surveys, we can see how UAVs complement and enhance archaeological fieldwork, providing insights that were previously difficult or impossible to obtain.